datamade/how-to/javascript/static-sites-in-vanilla-js.md

 python3 -m http.server
 ```

-If you're using ES6 syntax, though, this approach will be compatible with all
+If you're using ES6 syntax, though, this approach will not be compatible with
-browsers.
+all browsers.

 If you're targeting a broader user base, and/or if you prefer the ease of using
 a CLI to manage packages, we recommend using `yarn` to install dependencies